JSitter/Herdya/README.md

 model how a virus moves through a population

 # Classes
-Simulation Class - HIghtest level of abstraction Person Class - Virus spreads thorugh
+Simulation Class - Hightest level of abstraction Person Class - Virus spreads thorugh
 Logger class - Helper class for loggin all events that happen